theegg52/yourcontrols-aircraft-configs/README.md

 The first profiles available are listed below All of these can be downloaded from the release section.
 JustFlight Bae-146 - Tested with aircraft version 1.0.2
 Duckworks DC3 Mod - Tested with aircraft version 0.3.7
+IniSimulations - A310 Tested with aircraft version 1.1.6

 Other profiles in progress:-
-IniSimulations - A310
 PMDG - PMDG 737
 JustFlight - Hawk